icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_master_cyclic_velocity/doc_quickstart/quickstart.rst

    #. ``init_master`` is taking care of the EtherCAT communication initialization.
 In case of the multi-node system the EtherCAT nodes can be configured from the ``ethercat_setup.h`` in the ``src`` directory.
 The default configuration allows you to get started with a single node setup without making any changes.

-   #. ``initialize_torque`` is required to have a torque feedback, even if you are not using the torque control.

    #.
 The ``init_nodes`` routine will take care of loading your motor configuration(s) into the slaves via EtherCAT.
 All slave nodes are running the same software and can be configured for using different motors from the master side.
 The motor configurations are included in the ``motor_config`` folder, and the config files there have ``_N`` extensions to differentiate between various motors.
 When you specify a CONFIG_NUMBER in the ``SOMANET_C22_CTRLPROTO_SLAVE_HANDLES_ENTRY`` (defined in the ``ethercat_setup.h``), all corresponding configurations are being loaded to all the nodes.
 For the single-node setup only ``bldc_motor_config_1.h`` is used.

    #. ``set_operation_mode`` defines the control mode to be used.
 In this example we are using the Cyclic Synchronous Velocity mode (CSV).